Although it may be popular to hate on millionaires, millionaires have feelings too!

 One of my graduate school friends recently found himself out of a job.
 It was a tough slog, but at last, he and his co-founders decided to shutdown their startup and start something new.
-Nobody is really going to feel sorry for Greg, as he joined Google the year they went public and cashed out on a couple million dollars in stock options over the next 4 years.
+Nobody is really going to feel sorry for Greg, as he joined Google the year they went public.
+Hen then cashed out on a couple million dollars in stock options over the next 4 years.

-His $180,000 a year salary was nothing to sneeze at either, but also nothing too spectacular in the land of $1 million dollar starter homes.
-In a nutshell, Greg is the typical Silicon Valley success story who busted his butt to get ahead, networked like no other, and fell victim to a downshift in the economy these past couple years.
+His $180,000 a year salary was nothing to sneeze at either.
+But also nothing too spectacular in the land of $1 million dollar starter homes.
+In a nutshell, Greg is the typical Silicon Valley success story who busted his butt to get ahead, networked like no other, and fell victim to a downshift in the economy ack in 2010.

 A MILLIONAIRE'S TAKE ON COLLECTING UNEMPLOYMENT AS A MILLIONAIRE